bnb-chain/greenfield-storage-provider/docs/modules/p2p.md

 As we can see from the second parameter of `HandleReplicatePieceApproval` defined in `P2P` interface, there is a replicate piece approval task.
 It's also defined as an interface.

 We can query UploadObject tasks that we care about by `QueryTasks` method through using subKey.

+> Following the implementation of the SP Exit feature, the existing P2P module is currently inactive.
+Nevertheless, there remains a potential scenario where the P2P module could be reutilized at a later point in time.

 ## ApprovalReplicatePieceTask